 Barcelona is a hipster city, sometimes slavishly so, but whatever your view on Karl Marx-esque beards, limb-covering tattoos and stretched earlobes, it is undeniably fun to play the fashion victim and spice up your image with some unique items for your wardrobe.
 There are two streets in Raval that are honey to hipsters, and they are Riera Baixa and Carrer Tallers.
 The former is a small pedestrianised avenue that often gets overlooked (as it leads to nowhere in particular), but has several cool shops like Polly Maggoo and La Vella Maia Vintage.
 The latter is like a sunny slice of London’s Camden Town, with a mix of hip shops (some are so cool that you pay by the kilo), specialist stores selling punk and Gothic memorabilia and a good scattering of tapas joints and bars for intershop boozing.
 Depending what store you go to you can pick up some amazing bargains (I picked up a blue leather biker’s jacket for €40 the other day!) – or pay silly prices for something that is, however you market it, still second hand (Holala Ibiza I’m talking to you!) – so shop around.

 Those who have a bit more money to burn might also want to consider taking a private shopping tour with the lovely Antiques & Boutiques.
-The girls at A&B are absolute gurus of fashion, design, art, furniture and antiques.
+The girls at A&B are absolute gurus of fashion, design, art, furniture and antiques and they’ll take you to the very stores that Hollywood prop masters troll for iconic looks.

 Still hungry for more tips?
 Find out how I chose to spend €500 in Barcelona in two days right here.
 And of course, with tips on everything from the unmissable attractions to the finest bars in town, our Long Weekend guide is essential reading for anyone considering a city break in the Catalan capital.
-You might as well find a few more original ideas for cool activities on my other website, Barcelona Life.
+You might as well find a few more original ideas for cool activities on my other websites, Barcelona Life and the pragmatically titled: Barcelona-things-to-do.com.